Hens743/Streamlit_ch_2/README.md

 # Editable Dataframes

 A web app to fill missing values in datasets.
-Find the project at #
+See the project by clicking on thie Streamlit link :
 >[![Editable Dataframes.streamlit.app](https://static.streamlit.io/badges/streamlit_badge_black_white.svg)](https://streamlit_ch_2.streamlit.app)

 This "Streamlit_challenge 2: Demo’ing Editable Dataframes" is focused on building and sharing apps that use the st.experimental_data_editor widget.